outscale/butterfly/tests/scenario_20/README.md

 ```

-This scenario just connects three virtual machines on the same butterfly
+This scenario just connects three virtual machines with the same SG on the same butterfly
-on the same network (vni) vm1 and vm2 opened on Port 8000, vm3 opened on
+- Add a rule in SG listening on the port 8000
+- Make a bunch of network tests (tcp and udp)
+- Remove this rule
-port 9000 and make a bunch of network tests (tcp and udp).
+- Make a bunch of network tests (tcp and udp)
-Delete and Update the security group on the same port for the three vm
+- Add a new rule in SG listening on the port 9000
-and make a bunch of network tests (tcp and udp).
+- Make a bunch of network tests (tcp and udp)